walkerstack/Groundwork/README.md

 - Turnkey RAG: ingestion, chunking, embeddings, and retrieval
 - Model agnostic: works with your choice of LLM, embeddings, and vector DB
 - Benchmarks and evals to track quality over time
-- Collaborative chat playground with message editing and citations
+- Chat playground with message editing and citations
 - Production hosting with preview links and custom domains
 - API + typed SDKs, OpenAPI spec, and webhooks
-- Multi-tenant, RBAC, and billing built in
+- Multi-tenancy, and billing built in
 - Built with Next.js, TypeScript, Prisma, Supabase, Trigger.dev, and Stripe

 ## Getting Started